-Euan is currently an Economic and Social Research Council (ESRC) funded Ph.D. candidate in The Department of European and International Studies at King’s College London.
+Euan is currently an Economic and Social Research Council (ESRC) funded part-time PhD candidate in the Department of European and International Studies at King’s College London (KCL).
+He is also a Graduate Teaching Assistant at KCL, taking seminars in Foreign Policy Analysis.
+Previously, he has also taught at the London School of Economics.

-Previously, he obtained a first-class undergraduate degree in ‘MA International Relations’ from the University of Edinburgh, Scotland, and a masters degree with distinction in ‘MSc Crisis and Security Management’ from Leiden University, Faculty of Governance and Global Affairs, The Hague, The Netherlands.
-He has also recently completed a fully-funded, second masters degree, with distinction, in ‘MA European Studies’ at King’s College London, serving as a precursor to his current doctoral research.
+Euan obtained a first-class undergraduate degree in ‘MA International Relations’ from the University of Edinburgh, Scotland, and a master's degree with distinction in ‘MSc Crisis and Security Management’ from Leiden University, Faculty of Governance and Global Affairs, The Hague, The Netherlands.
+He also completed a fully-funded, second masters degree, with distinction, in ‘MA European Studies’ at King’s College London, serving as a precursor to his current doctoral research.
 He spent the third year of his Edinburgh studies at Katholieke Universiteit Leuven, Belgium, thanks to an Erasmus scholarship.

-Vocationally, Euan is currently an independently contracted research associate for the European Council for Foreign Relations (ECFR), based in London.
-He has also previously interned at The U.K. in a Changing Europe (UKICE), also in London.
+Vocationally, Euan is currently working for The Oracle Partnership, a unique, agenda-setting strategic foresight consultancy based in London.
+He is also an independently contracted research associate for the European Council for Foreign Relations (ECFR).
+He has previously interned at The UK in a Changing Europe (UKICE).

 He blogs about current affairs here.

-The role of Trust in International Relations: the European Union’s Policies Towards the Middle East and North Africa
+The role of Trust in International Relations: EU foreign policy- and decision-making

 - International Relations (meta)theory